Enhancing Cross-lingual Prompting with Dual Prompt Augmentation: Language-Agnostic Universal Prompting

+To alleviate such discrepancies, we consider three possible variants.
+Specifically, these three variants are derived by avoiding translation on the template and verbalizer tokens or removing the template words, see Table~\ref{tab:languagepatterns} for concrete examples.

-Our major experimental setup follows \citet{zhao-schutze-2021-discrete}.
-Please refer to Section~\ref{sec:exp} for more details.
-In Table~\ref{tab:pilot}, we show that by alleviating discrepancies either in the aspect of verbalizer or template, we could further improve the performance of cross-lingual prompting\footnote{As we employ a different evaluation method, the reproduced results of \citet{zhao-schutze-2021-discrete} are slightly different from the original ones.
+We follow the experimental setup (refer to Section~\ref{sec:exp} for details) in \citet{zhao-schutze-2021-discrete} to evaluate the impact of the above designs \footnote{As we employ a different evaluation method, the reproduced results of \citet{zhao-schutze-2021-discrete} are slightly different from the original ones.
 More details can be found in Section~\ref{sec:exp}.}.
-The derived cross-lingual prompting solution, namely Universal Prompting (UP) across languages, alleviates the discrepancy of prompt templates and verbalizers simultaneously.
-This yields a much stronger baseline than \citet{zhao-schutze-2021-discrete} in multilingual tasks.

-~\citet{zhao-schutze-2021-discrete} \textsc{w/o Prompting Words} is similar to ``null prompt''~\citep{LoganIV2021CuttingDO}.
-However, compared with ``null prompt'', we mainly aim at alleviating source-target discrepancies in cross-lingual settings, while ``null prompt'' is proposed to simplify the manual prompt design.
-We also introduce target-language inference via the English verbalizer, which has even larger impact than simply using a ``null prompt'' alone as shown in Table~\ref{tab:pilot}.
+In Table~\ref{tab:pilot}, we observe that \textsc{w/o template translation} achieves slight but stable improvements under different shots. \textsc{w/o Template Words} simply removes the template words and achieves more obvious improvements. \textsc{w/o verbalizer translation} \footnote{Note that \textsc{w/o verbalizer translation} refers to not applying translated verbalizers during \textit{inference}.
+In Section~\ref{sec:method} we will show how to exploit the translated verbalizers as answer augmentation during \textit{training}.} avoids using translation at the verbalizer end and brings in the most significant improvements.
+Therefore, by alleviating discrepancies either in the aspect of verbalizer or template, the performance of cross-lingual prompting can be further improved.
+By combining the advances of these variants, the Universal Prompting (UP) is derived to treat various languages in a unified fashion.
+Specifically, UP alleviates the discrepancy of prompt templates and verbalizers simultaneously, which is a much stronger baseline than \citet{zhao-schutze-2021-discrete} in multilingual tasks.